rzabolotin/de_zoomcamp_2023_project/README.md

   - [Looker](https://looker.com/)

 ### Terraform
-I've used terraform to create infrastructure in GCP.
+I use terraform to create infrastructure in GCP.
-My terraform code is [here](terraform)
+My terraform code is presented [here](terraform)

 To deploy terraform project you need to run following steps:
 1. Authenticate to GCP